JuanPedroCasanas/Rock-Paper-Scissors/README.md

 shorter less cramped code, althought it wouldn't make much of a difference in this small project it would build good practice for the future.

-I feel like there's no need for an extra variable for converting the array to string and it could all fit inside a slice and then to string variable.
+(I feel like there's no need for an extra variable for converting the array to string and it could all fit inside a slice and then to string variable.
 I should probably check that out in the future to see if it can be simplified

 The reset function is a bit convoluted?
-I feel like it could be simpler and less reiterative about all the variables but I'm not sure how to do it
+I feel like it could be simpler and less reiterative about all the variables but I'm not sure how to do it) ==> both issues have been solved by creating a randomize element function with variables inside its scope.